 - Points are earned for results / participation in an age category (not year of birth)

 - Points

-- \circ 1st place = 7 points
+- 1st place = 7 points

-- 2nd place = 6 points
+- o 2nd place = 6 points

-- 3rd place = 5 points
+- o 3rd place = 5 points

-- 4th place = 4 points
+- o 4th place = 4 points

-- \circ 5th place = 3 points
+- 5th place = 3 points

 - Participation (successful completion of the designated competition course) = 2 points

 - If there are less than five competitors in a category, the points will still begin at 7 points for 1st place, 6 points for 2nd place, etc.

-• Points are calculated for individuals representing CCBC Kootenay Zone clubs only.
-If out-of-zone individuals finish in the top five positions, skip to the next individual from the Kootenay.
+- Points are calculated for individuals representing CCBC Kootenay Zone clubs only.
+If out-of-zone

+individuals finish in the top five positions, skip to the next individual from the Kootenays.

 Cross Country BC will post the aggregate points earned by participating clubs as they accumulate throughout the season.
-To view the Club Aggregate Points for the Teck Kootenay Cup Series visit the Cross Country BC website at: http://www.crosscountrybc.ca/main.asp?cmd=doc&ID=3529
+To view the Club Aggregate Points for the Teck Kootenay Cup Series visit the Cross Country BC website at: http://crosscountrybc.ca/teck-regional-cup-series-club-aggregate-awards